r3g31rk/auto_mailer/README.md

 ## Usage
 TLDR:
-- using a random pair of credentials provided in `inputs/from.txt`
+- using each time a random pair of credentials provided in `inputs/from.txt`
 - each **txt** file provided in `inputs/messages`
 - will be sent to each account provided in `inputs/to.txt`